mathigon/textbooks/content/probability/content.md

 certain period of time, but it is impossible to work out _which one_ will decay next – even if you know the exact properties of every atom.

-The overall rate of decay, on the other hand, is to steady that it can be used to calculate the age of fossils that died thousands of years ago on Earth.
+The overall rate of decay, on the other hand, is so steady that it can be used to calculate the age of fossils that died thousands of years ago on Earth.
 This process is called __Carbon dating__.